 What is PillSignal?

 PillSignal makes FDA adverse event data easy to explore.
-When people experience unexpected reactions while taking a medication, they — or their doctors — can report it to the FDA through the Adverse Event Reporting System (FAERS).
+When people experience unexpected reactions while taking a medication, they — or their doctors — can report it to the FDA through the Adverse Event Monitoring System (AEMS).
 These reports are publicly available, but buried in a database most people have never heard of.

 PillSignal surfaces that data in plain language: how many reports exist for a drug, what events were reported, who reported them, and how the numbers have changed over time.